 - 1. Tell an adult straight away if you are feeling unwell - 2.
 Follow instructions the first time - 3.
 Wash hands properly (see earlier hygiene section) - 4.
 If you sneeze or cough, catch it in a tissue and throw it away - 5.
-Try and keep a good space between you and your friends - 6.
-Only use equipment that belongs to you - 7.
-Only use the toilets/areas in school an adult has instructed you to - 8.
-Remain with children in your "bubble" before and after school and during the day. - 9.
+Only use the toilets/areas in school an adult has instructed you to - 6.
+Remain with children in your "bubble" before and after school and during the day. - 7.
 Follow the school e-safety rules when working or communicating with school friends online